Where you can place flowers, light candles and pay tribute to Queen Elizabeth II in Lancashire

 Leyland and South Ribble

-- A book of condolences has been placed in the Civic Centre, West Paddock, Leyland.
+- A book of condolences is available at the Civic Centre in Leyland.
+The book sits at the main entrance of the building.

 - An e-book of condolences is also available here.